keenanschott/SVD-Image-Compression/README.md

 ## Output

-In the `images` folder, three example images can be found in which the user can compress (or not, up to you). `car.png`'s compression looks as follows with a number $n$ of singular values equal to $20$:
+In the `images` folder, three example images can be found that the user can compress (or not, up to you). `car.png`'s compression looks as follows with a number $n$ of singular values equal to $20$:

 ![`car.png`](https://i.imgur.com/TnOybsG.png "car.png")